bgoonz/BGOONZ_BLOG_2.0/docs/content/dated/usestrictandget.md

 -   /en/use-strict-and-get-lazy/

-Strict-mode JavaScript makes it easier for the developer to write “secure” JavaScript.
+Strict-mode JavaScript makes it easier for the developer to write "secure” JavaScript.

-By default, JavaScript allows the programmer to be pretty careless, for example, by not requiring us to declare our variables with “var” when we first introduce them.
+By default, JavaScript allows the programmer to be pretty careless, for example, by not requiring us to declare our variables with "var” when we first introduce them.
 While this may seem like a convenience to the unseasoned developer, it’s also the source of many errors when a variable name is misspelled or accidentally referred to out of its scope.

 Programmers like to make the computer do the boring stuff for us, and automatically check our work for mistakes.
-That’s what the JavaScript “use strict” directive allows us to do, by turning our mistakes into JavaScript errors.
+That’s what the JavaScript "use strict” directive allows us to do, by turning our mistakes into JavaScript errors.

 We add this directive either by adding it at the top of a js file: